SplashID Review 2024: Does This Service Tread Water?

 How much does SplashID cost?

-Pricing for SplashID is simple.
-There’s a free plan, and there’s a paid plan.
-The paid plan is $2.49/mo (billed annually), but you can also pay $2.99/mo if you’d rather get a monthlyplan.
+SplashID has a free plan and a paid plan for $2.49/mo (billed annually).
+You can also pay $2.99/mo if you’d rather pay month to month.
 You will save a little bit by paying annually, and you can try the free product before you commit to a paid subscription.

 Price FreeAnnual: $2.49/mo (billed annually)